tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 While traditional cloud apps achieve their speed at the high cost of centralization, the TEA Project's dApps (known as TApps) run full speed while still remaining decentralized.
 The TEA Project is able to thread the needle of the blockchain trilema and achieve all three facets - decentralization, speed, and security - through its two-layer blockchain design.

 - The layer-1 blockchain keeps trust data on the mining nodes running on layer-2.
-This layer deals with Byzantine fault and ensures that the layer-2 mining nodes all pass validation .
+This layer deals with Byzantine fault and ensures that all validated layer-2 nodes are trusted.
 - TEA Project's layer-2 can ignore Byzantine faults as the decentralized mining nodes on layer-2 have already gained trust from layer-1.
-They run encrypted app code in TPM-protected enclaves that interact with encrypted customer data, a zero-knowledge process where even the miners and developers don't have access to the customer's data.
+It runs encrypted app code in the TPM-protected enclaves of the mining nodes that interact with encrypted customer data.
+The system is designed such that neither the miners nor the developers have access to the customer's data.

-The certification kept by layer-1 that all nodes running on layer-2 is trustable is what makes the TEA Project unique in how it has decentralized the cloud while not sacrificing speed.
-Rich applications can run at cloud computing performance and scale because layer-2 no longer has to deal with Byzantine faults.
+The trust certification kept by layer-1 on all layer-2 nodes is how the TEA Project solves the quandary of how to keep apps decentralized without sacrificing speed.
+Rich applications can run at cloud computing performance and scale because the TEA Project's layer-2 no longer has to deal with Byzantine faults.

-Applications can run on TEA Project's layer-2 and, from the app's POV, it looks just like a traditional cloud computing architecture.
+Applications can run full speed on the TEA Project's layer-2 because, from the app's point of view, it looks just like a normal three-tier cloud computing architecture.
 And developers themselves don't need any special knowledge about blockchain or consensus algorithms to get the decentralization and security benefits inherent in the TEA Project's 2-layer blockchain.
-They just have to compile their code with WebAssembly as the output target, allowing them to continue using their preferred programming languages which speeds up TApp development time.
+They just need to set WebAssembly as their code compilation target, allowing them to use their preferred programming languages.
+TApps follow the same three-tier architecture prevalent in cloud computing (presentation tier, app tier, and database tier), but TEA Project TApps run fully decentralized.

 ## How The TEA Project Looks in Use
 The TEA Project is looking to disrupt the world of cloud computing by bringing decentralized apps running on blockchain at cloud computing speeds.
 Because we no longer have the cloud infrastructure, we must incentivize miners to provide the underlying infrastructure.
 IPFS is the actual storage infrastructure for storing both encrypted app and client data, which miners will host within their protected enclaves when their node is selected for a task.
 Let's look at the economic incentives for a hypothetical TApp running on the TEA network: